What is WordPress? As a freelance web designer, it’s very easy to take the answer to this for granted…

-Or if you if you don’t have the time or inclination to go the DIY root, you can get a professional web designer to setup a pre-built theme or customise a theme affordably for you.
-Or if you want the absolute best website user experience for your business, you can get a professional web designer to build a custom WordPress website theme design for you with the rock-solid Genesis Framework.
+Or if you if you don’t have the time or inclination to go the DIY root or want the absolute best website user experience for your business, you can get a professional web designer to build a custom WordPress website theme design for you with the rock-solid Genesis Framework as it’s foundation.

 WordPress is easily expandable and has many, many plugins available…

 Plugins are additional bundles of PHP code or software that can be installed on your WordPress site with a single click.

 In simple terms, they give your website additional functionality.
 There are currently over 31,000 plugins available, designed to do almost anything you can think of.

 Here’s a just a small list of the plugins and additional functionality you can add with a single click:

 - Gravity Forms – Quickly setup highly customisable yet incredibly easy to use contact forms.

 It’s designed for versatility.
 As a result, it can be used for much more than a simple blog or business website and for: